 Quality of mind, passion for teaching, and commitment to the education of lower school children are essential.
 Ability and commitment to work collaboratively within a grade level team and to communicate effectively with families are also key qualifications.
 In addition:

-The Kindergarten program is an integral part of Park’s Lower School, which includes 280 students and 35 faculty members in grades Kindergarten through 5th.
-Park welcomes and celebrates diversity in our student body and in our faculty, and is committed to providing an education for all of our children, Kindergarten through 12th grade, that instills in them a respect, understanding, and appreciation for the many races, cultures, religions, family structures, and ethnicities that make up our complex and diverse world.
+The Kindergarten program is an integral part of Park’s Lower School, which includes 275 students and 40+ faculty members in grades Kindergarten to 5th.
+Park welcomes and celebrates diversity in our student body and in our faculty, and is committed to providing an education for all of our children, Kindergarten through 12th grade, that instills in them a respect, understanding and appreciation for the many races, cultures, religions, family structures, and ethnicities, that make up our complex and diverse world.

 Park salaries and benefits are competitive with those in other leading independent schools.
 For new appointments, salaries reflect experience and training equated to Park’s scales.
 In addition to normal retirement and health benefits, the school offers the following distinctive programs:

 A $5.6 million endowed program, established in 1989, supports summer professional development work by faculty.
 This program provides full salary and benefits for work on group or individual projects.
 Approximately 40% of Park faculty participate in FACA projects each summer.
 Projects are selected through a formal, competitive review process.

 Under current policy, faculty who have been employed at Park full-time for two years are eligible to receive full tuition remission for their children who attend Park.
 (Faculty children must meet the same standards for admission as all other applicants.)
 During the first two years of employment, faculty may apply for financial assistance through Park’s need-based Financial Aid program.

 Please send letter of interest, resume, personal statement, and recommendations via email or U.S. mail to: